 Read more: 13 Mailchimp Alternatives With Pricing, Comparison Tables

-Yet another useful feature offered by Constant Contact is their website and landing page builder.
+Yet another useful feature Constant Contact offers is its website and landing page builder.

 Note that website builders can be purchased for an additional $10 per month.
 But, the landing page builder is included in both pricing plans.
-If you’re an eCommerce company, then we recommend getting the website builder as well.
+If you’re an eCommerce company, we also recommend getting the website builder.

 There are landing page templates to choose from and personalize.
 Alternatively, you can also upload custom landing page templates.

 You’ll be able to monitor the performance of your email and social media campaigns from the analytics and reporting dashboard.
-With real-time updates, you’ll be able to take better data-based decisions for your marketing campaigns.
+You can make better data-based decisions for your marketing campaigns with real-time updates.

 Constant Contact’s statistics include open and click-through rates, bounce rates, spam and unopened email reports, successful deliveries, and unsubscribe rates.